openstack-infra/infra-specs/specs/doc-publishing.rst

 Servers
 -------

-publish.openstack.org will be a new server with LVM managed cinder volumes.
-Perhaps using SSD.
+files.openstack.org will be a new server which will be an AFS client and Apache server.

 DNS Entries
 -----------

-publish.openstack.org will need to point to the new server. docs.openstack.org, developer.openstack.org, and specs.openstack.org
+files.openstack.org will need to point to the new server. docs.openstack.org, developer.openstack.org, and specs.openstack.org
 will need their TTLs lowered in advance of the moves.
-On moving, they will become CNAME entries for publish.openstack.org.
+On moving, they will become CNAME entries for files.openstack.org.

 Documentation
 -------------